-\textbf{Instance segmentation}: We make use of Mask-RCNN \cite{he2017mask} with a \textit{ResNet-101} backbone for the task.
-The performance of different compression techniques is reported in Tab. \ref{table:instance_segmentation}.
-We observed that while Mentzer ~\etal \cite{mentzer2018conditional} perform comparable to engineered methods on object detection, it performs far worse on Instance segmentation.
-It can be clearly seen from Tab. \ref{table:instance_segmentation}, that our method outperforms the competiting methods at lower bit-rates while \cite{lee2018context} performs identical at $1.0$ BPP.
+\paragraph{Instance segmentation.} Mask-RCNN \cite{he2017mask} with a \textit{ResNet-101} backbone is used for the task.
+The performance of different compression techniques is reported in Table \ref{table:instance_segmentation}.
+It is observed that while Mentzer ~\etal \cite{mentzer2018conditional} perform comparable to engineered methods on object detection, it performs far worse on Instance segmentation.
+It can be seen in Table \ref{table:instance_segmentation}, that our method outperforms the competing methods at lower bit-rates while \cite{lee2018context} performs identically at $1.0$ bits-per-pixel.